-VPNFilter is a highly advanced, multi-functional piece of malware that has infected over 500,000 routers and network-compatible storage devices around the world.
+VPNFilter is a highly advanced, multi-functional piece of malware.
+Experts believe that there are over 500,000 routers affected by VPNFilter around the world.
 In their report, the researchers repeatedly emphasize that the malware is highly advanced and will survive regular reboots – something that usually wipes out most router-based malware.

 The malware has nothing to do with VPNs.
 Its name – VPNFilter – is based on one of the directories the malware creates to hide itself.
 It also helps describe a few of the many functions this malware can perform.
 It can be used much like a VPN to mask the state actor’s attacks, and it can also read any communications heading through the router.